Criteria for existence of stable parahoric $\SO_n$, $\Sp_n$ and $\Spin$ bundles on $\PP^1$

 Let $\ol{C_i}$ be given conjugacy classes of finite order in $K_G$ where $K_G$ is a compact group.
 For $K_G$ simply--connected, Teleman and Woodward \cite{tw} gave a criteria to decide in finite time whether it is possible to lift an element $C_i \in \ol{C_i}$ such that $\prod C_i= \Id$.
 This problem is known as the Multiplicative Horn problem or the Deligne-Simpson Problem.

-Let us first explain the main application of this paper.
-For this, recall that a subset $H$ of a maximal compact subgroup $K$ of a group $G$ is said to be {\it irreducible} if \begin{prob} Let $\ol{C_i}$ be given conjugacy classes in $K_G$ where $K_G$ is the maximal compact subgroup of $G=\SO_n(\CC), \Sp_{2n}(\CC)$ or $\Spin_n(\CC)$.
-Can one decide in finite time whether it is possible to lift an element $C_i \in \ol{C_i}$ from every conjugacy class such that $\prod C_i= \Id$ and such that $\{ C_i \}$ form an irreducible set? \end{prob} Our interest is in a numerical criteria in terms of the eigenvalues appearing in $\ol{C_i}$.
-Earlier, such a numerical criteria for $K_G= U_2, \SU_n$ was given by \cite[I. Biswas]{biswas}.
+Now let us first explain the main application of this paper.
+For this, recall that a subset $H$ of a maximal compact subgroup $K$ of a group $G$ is said to be {\it irreducible} if \begin{prob} Let $\ol{C_i}$ be given conjugacy classes of finite order in $K_G$ where $K_G$ is the maximal compact subgroup of $G=\SO_n(\CC), \Sp_{2n}(\CC)$ or $\Spin_n(\CC)$.
+Can one decide in finite time whether it is possible to lift an element $C_i \in \ol{C_i}$ from every conjugacy class such that $\prod C_i= \Id$ and such that $\{ C_i \}$ form an irreducible set? \end{prob} Our main interest is to find a numerical criterion in terms of the eigenvalues appearing in $\ol{C_i}$.
+Earlier, such a numerical criterion for $K_G= U_2$ was given by \cite[I. Biswas]{biswas}.

-These problems admits an algebraic reinterpretation which is surely well known to knowledgeable experts.
-For example, by the main theorem of \cite[Mehta-Seshadri]{ms} for $K_G=U_n$ then they admit an affirmative solution if and only if there exists a semi-stable (resp. stable) parabolic vector bundle with parabolic Flags and weights prescribed by the conjugacy classes $\ol{C_i}$ on the complex projective line $\PP^1_\CC$.
+These problems admit an algebraic reinterpretation which is surely well known to knowledgeable experts.
+For example, by the main theorem of \cite[Mehta-Seshadri]{ms} for $K_G=U_n$ they admit an affirmative solution if and only if there exists a stable (resp. semi--stable) parabolic vector bundle with parabolic flags and {\it rational} weights prescribed by the conjugacy classes $\ol{C_i}$ on the complex projective line $\PP^1_\CC$.
 After the recent work of Balaji-Seshadri \cite[v3,Thm 1.0.3 (2) and (4)]{vbcss}, if $K_G$ is the maximal compact of a semi-simple simply-connected group $G$, then this problem is equivalent to the existence of stable (resp semi--stable) parahoric $G$-bundles on $\PP^1_\CC$.

 Now we wish to explain our motivation.
 Our interest is to find checkable conditions, given weights, for the non-emptiness of moduli of stable parahoric torsors on $\PP^1$.
 It is well known that the moduli space has the expected dimension if and only if there exists a stable bundle.